The Virtue of Gratitude

 Gratitude promotes feelings of well-being because it is a perception of good.
 It is a perception in terms of a benefit, a beneficiary, and a benefactor, what [Robert C.] Roberts calls the three interlocking B’s (bene is Latin for “good” or “well”) that make up the framework of gratitude.

 We grow in this gratitude as we come to see not only our sobriety but every proper good we have as gifts from a loving God, and ourselves as blessed.
 We grow still further as we come to see the blessings of our fellows and of the natural order from the same perspective.
-Gratitude is our just and our loving and distinctly human response to God’s providence, for we are his creatures and his children, equally made in his image and equally dependent on his grace.
+Gratitude is our just and our loving and distinctly human response to God’s providence, for we are his creatures and his children, equally made in his image (ibid., S6, p.
+63) and equally dependent on his grace.

 We know from our experience when we drank that gratitude, even of the garden variety that leaves God out of the picture, was one emotion that seldom arose spontaneously in us.
 Gratitude was not in our repertoire, as some might say.
 More likely, we still had the capacity, but it was greatly impaired.
 We took whatever good we had for granted, feeling entitled to or giving ourselves credit for it.
 Rather than look for the good and give thanks, our tendency was to look for the bad and complain and reject.
 Dissatisfaction was our default mode, creating a psychological climate in us that was hostile to gratitude and fed our power-driven obsession with changing everything.
 This naturally made for unsettled lives and unstable emotions.